 Nepal has an extremely challenging landscape

-Project Area: Dhading District northeast of Kathmandu
+Project Area: Dhading District, northeast of Kathmandu

-Solution: Piped water systems from clean mountain water sources and construction of distribution outlets throughout the village.
+Solution: Piped water systems from clean mountain water sources and the construction of distribution outlets throughout the village.

 USD 8,500 starting budget for a full water project